JoeStrout/soda/README.md

 You can build just about any 80s-style game with this feature set!
 However it's worth pointing out the major features still on the [To-Do list](TODO.md):

 * tile display
-* text display (for now, you'll have to use sprites to display any text)
 * pixel-level drawing
 * networking